Do want to know if rabbits eat their poop?

 It’s not just safe but necessary for rabbits to consume their cecotropes.

-Without this practice, they would miss out on critical nutrients, leading to potential nutritional deficiencies and related health issues.
+Without this practice, they would miss essential nutrients, leading to potential nutritional deficiencies and related health issues.

 What Are the Benefits of Coprophagy for Rabbits?